-2021 Remediation Action Progress on Port Priority Projects Parcel 1B - Earley Business Center (EBC) Due to a change in Ecology's expectations, the Port and Ecology have been discussing the need for conducting additional investigation work and possibly changing the Site's cleanup action plan.
-The Port has stopped its remedial design and permitting efforts needed to implement the cleanup action plan.
-Efforts are underway to resolve outstanding disagreements with Ecology to allow remedial design to resume.
+2022 Remediation Action Progress on Port Priority Projects Parcel 1B - Earley Business Center (EBC) Due to a change in Ecology's expectations, the Port and Ecology have been discussing the need for conducting additional investigation work and possibly changing the Site's cleanup action plan.
+The Port and Ecology are actively negotiating an approach to resolve outstanding disagreements.
+This will allow for agreement on a cleanup action plan, and support Master Planning efforts at EBC and surrounding properties.
 Parcel 2 - Alexander Avenue Tank Farm The draft Feasibility Study, first submitted to Ecology in 2019, was approved in the first quarter of 2021.
 A draft Cleanup Action Plan was prepared and submitted in the third quarter of 2021.
-Ecology approval of the draft Cleanup Action Plan is anticipated before the end of the year.
+Since then, Ecology and the Attorney General have provided multiple comments on the Plan, requiring multiple revisions.
+Ecology approval now is anticipated before the end of the year.
 Parcel 15 - Former Portac The Port entered an Agreed Order with Ecology to implement the cleanup action.
-Design was initiated in first quarter 2021.
-Construction is anticipated to begin in 2022.
+Design was initiated in first quarter 2021 and completed second quarter 2022.
+Construction began in Q3 of 2022 and should be concluded by Q2 of 2023.
 Parcel 91 - Former Sound Mattress In early 2021 Port staff reengaged in mediation negotiations with Wyeth, a former property owner.
-A final settlement agreement was negotiated and authorized by Commission in the third quarter 2021, whereby Wyeth pays a lump sum amount of \$7.2M and the Port agrees to clean up the property.
-Staff is finalizing negotiations with Ecology for an Agreed Order to complete a draft cleanup action plan.
-The Agreed Order will be brought to Commission for authorization in the fourth quarter 2021.
-Remedial investigation activities will begin in 2022.
-Parcel 99 - Former Arkema Manufacturing The draft Feasibility Study, started 2020, was submitted to Ecology and the EPA in the first quarter 2021.
-Ecology comments have been received and are in review.
-Ecology is requesting that additional remedial alternatives be developed and evaluated.
-Staff are considering ways to accelerate cleanup and redevelopment of portions of the property, possibly as an interim action.
-Parcel 103 - Former City Steam Plant In 2020 staff completed a 2-year cost recovery negotiation with Tacoma Power, whereby the Port received \$661K for past expenses, and Tacoma Power will pay for 84% of the cleanup going forward.
-The Port and TPU began planning for property cleanup in 2021.
-A joint consultant has been selected and remedial investigation activities will begin in the fourth quarter 2021.
+A final settlement agreement was negotiated and authorized by Commission in the third quarter 2021, whereby Wyeth paid a lump sum amount of \$7.2M and the Port agrees to clean up the property.
+Staff negotiated an Agreed Order with Ecology to complete a draft cleanup action plan.
+The Agreed Order was authorized by Commission in December 2021.
+Remedial investigation activities have begun.
+Parcel 99 - Former Arkema Manufacturing In response to the Port's 2021 draft Feasibility Study, Ecology requested that additional remedial alternatives be developed and evaluated.
+In response, Staff approached Ecology with a proposal to accelerate cleanup and redevelopment of portions of the property, as an interim action.
+Ecology tentatively agreed, pending a formal written proposal.
+In April 2022, Commission authorized acceptance of a \$2M Remedial Action Grant, as well as project authorization to develop a containment wall basis of design and an alternatives analysis for 24-acres of site development.
+Upon completion a work plan will be submitted to Ecology to gain formal approval.
+Interim action implementation is likely to occur in 2023 or 2024.